 Where is Lady Elliot Island?
 Zoom in on a map of Australia.
 Find Queensland.
 On the east coast of Queensland, you can see a large island, Fraser Island which is the largest sand island in the world.
 Lady Elliot Island lies north of Fraser Island.
 Just to get there was an adventure.
 First, BeeBear (and her people) flew ALL DAY from Perth in Western Australia to Brisbane in Queensland in Boeing 737 (comfort and movies) then on a turbo prop aircraft to Hervey Bay (lots of shaking and rattling.
 Sandwiches).
 Then the planes got even smaller.
 We hoped none would shrink too small to carry a small bear.

-Beyond Fraser Island is The Pacific Ocean where the turtles roam for years on the currents after laying their eggs on Lady Elliot and many other islands of The Reef.
+Beyond Fraser Island is The Pacific Ocean where the turtles roam for years on the currents after laying their eggs on Lady Elliot and on many other islands of The Barrier Reef.

 The colours and swirls and patterns of coastal seas are just too blue for words.
 And these pics were taken through slightly fuzzy perspex windows so in fact they looked even bluer.
 We flew past Fraser Island and had a good view of the little islands and sand banks too.